JuGriz/ThWERTEe-Shavian-Keyboard/README.md

 ## OVERVIEW

-The intent of this Shavian layout is to preserve as much of the muscle-memory for QWERTY, english-speaking, latinic typing as possible. <br/>
+The intent of this Shavian layout is to preserve as much of the muscle memory for QWERTY, english-speaking, latinic typing as possible. <br/>
 I designed this layout to feel intuitive and accessible for newcomers to Shavian who are already used to standard QWERTY.
-Oftentimes, typing in this layout will involve most or almost all of the same keystrokes as when typing in latinic QWERTY. <br/>
+Oftentimes, typing in this layout will involve most or at least many of the same keystrokes as when typing in latinic QWERTY. <br/>
 I've also been dissatisfied with the astounding number of Shavian layouts that map Shavian characters to non-letter keys.
 This layout only uses the 26 latin character keys, and all other keys are unaffected.
 This allows for a much more intuitive typing experience.

 ### Key Features

 - The main priority is that keys retain their latinic character's most-common phoneme, but in the Shavian script as often as possible:
    - **Consonants:** 15 of the 21 consonant keys have the corresponding Shavian phoneme character on their unshifted layer (e.g.; the `W`, `R`, and `T` keys have `𐑢`, `𐑮`, and `𐑑`, respectively, on their unshifted layers).
 Wherever possible, a consonant's flipped version is simply located on its shifted layer.
    - **Vowels:** english vowel character pronunciations are extremely varied, but all vowel keys have most common or very common vowel phonemes on both shifted and unshifted layers.
-All other shavian vowels are placed near common pairings on the shifted layer.
+All other Shavian vowels are placed near common pairings on the shifted layer.
    - **Ligatures:** Each ligature is usually on the shifted layer of a component character's key (e.g.; `𐑾` is on `shift`+`𐑩`).
    - There are two exceptions to this general principle of most-common phonemes on unshifted keys:
       - The `𐑲` character is placed on `shift`+`I`, because of the frequency (and therefore muscle-memory) of typing the pronoun "I" with that key combination.